This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Toyota (NYSE:TM)

 Toyota Motor Corporation is the world's largest automaker by sales and is headquartered in Japan.
-Toyota is engaged in the development, manufacturing, distribution and sales of a wide range of automotive products, mainly passenger cars, SUVs and trucks.
+Toyota is engaged in the development, manufacturing, distribution, and sales of a wide range of automotive products; mainly passenger cars, SUVs, and trucks.
 Toyota's sales are concentrated in Japan and North America, but Asia and South America have seen rapid sales growth in the recent past.
-Toyota sells its vehicles under mainly three brands: Toyota, Lexus and Scion.
+Toyota sells its vehicles under mainly three brands: Toyota, Lexus, and Scion.
 It also has a majority stake in Daihatsu and Hino Motors, and minority shareholdings in Fuji Heavy Industries, Isuzu Motors, Yamaha Motors, and Mitsubishi Aircraft Corporation.
 The company also runs a Housing, IT and other services business in Japan.

 - Toyota Automotive Gross Margins:

-The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-The trend continued in 2012, as 14.5 million vehicles were sold during the year.
-2013 was also a strong year for the automotive market as vehicle sales jumped to 15.9 million units.
-The U.S. automotive industry is expected to continue its show of strong growth in 2013, 2014 and 2015 as well, growing at a rate of 7.9%, 6.1% and 5.4%, respectively.
-The same trend is expected to continue in 2016, although the rate of growth will slow down.
-The robust sales growth could translate into better revenue realization for Toyota in the U.S., one of the most important markets for the company.
+The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales, which reached approximately 13 million units.
+In 2012, the momentum continued as 14.5 million vehicles were sold during the year.
+The U.S. automotive industry continued its show of strong growth in 2013, 2014 and 2015 as well, growing at a rate of 7.9%, 6.1% and 5.4%, respectively.
+The same trend is expected to continue in 2016, although the rate of growth is expected to slowdown further.
+The robust sales growth could translate into better revenue realization for Toyota in the U.S., which is one of the biggest markets for the company.

-International vehicle market 3.5x larger than the North American vehicle market
+International vehicle market is 4x larger than the North American vehicle market

-In the U.S., 2013 auto sales amounted to 15.8 million.
-In comparison, there were around 3.5x as many vehicle sales (65 million) internationally including Japan.
+In 2015, U.S. auto sales amounted to 17.9 million.
+In comparison, there were around 4x as many vehicle sales (67.4 million) internationally, including Japan.
 We estimate that Toyota will be able to grow its international market share in the coming years.

 Vehicle recalls by Toyota hurt its brand image

-In the short term, the recent recall crisis is estimated have to cost Toyota over $3 billion worldwide.
-As of February 2010, over 30 lawsuits have been filed against Toyota, adding onto further litigation costs.
+In the short term, the recent recall crisis is estimated to have cost Toyota over $3 billion worldwide.
+As of February 2010, over 30 lawsuits had been filed against Toyota, adding onto further litigation costs.
 A total of 9 million vehicles have been recalled by Toyota worldwide.

-In the long-term, the recent recall crisis has hurt Toyota's brand image, both for its Toyota and Lexus lines.
-A day after Toyota's announcement of recalls, several of Toyota's competitors grabbed the opportunity to steal its market share away.
-Because the average length of car ownership in the US is around 6 years, competitors can not only take these old Toyota owners away, but also capitalize on subsequent maintenance costs.
+The recent recall crisis has hurt Toyota's brand image, both for its Toyota and Lexus lines.
+A day after Toyota's announcement of recalls, several of Toyota's competitors grabbed the opportunity to steal its market share.
+Because the average length of car ownership in the U.S. is around six years, competitors can not only take these old Toyota owners away, but also capitalize on subsequent maintenance costs.

-Hybrid & electric technology to benefit Toyota in the long run
+Hybrid and electric technology to benefit Toyota in the long run

 Exchange rates play an important role in Toyota's profit